A most unusual Terrs buckler that we know very little about.

 Questions that arise are, was it intended for a great exposition?
 Was is intended as a political gift, was it intended to demonstrate the practical nature of such materials in a mission to provide new innovations abroad?

-A visually stunning example with a lot of interesting history to research.
+Regardless of its origins and intended purpose, it remains a very rare variant of the Terrs Buckler and is a visually stunning example with a lot of interesting history to research.

 Ex.
-Unitied Kingdom Collection.
+United Kingdom Collection.